 We can now connect to it by clicking the Connect button.

 A connection pane will be shown on the right of the screen showing some server details.
-Click the copy icon next to the Login using local VM account text box.
-We will use the string to establish a SSH connection to the VM via the Cloud Shell.
+Click the copy icon next to the Login using the local VM account text box.
+We will use the string to establish an SSH connection to the VM via the Cloud Shell.

 If your Cloud Shell is not open, then click the icon at the top of the screen to open it again.
 Paste the SSH connection string into the Cloud Shell and press enter.

 When prompted, enter the passphrase used when the SSH key pair was created.

 Install the web server

 With Ubuntu, we use a package manager called APT to install the required components so that we can use the VM as a web server.
 The first thing we do is update the current packages, when you connected you may have noticed that there were updates available…

 First thing to do is to update the distribution:

 If there are any packages to update, then they apt will take care of it now – it’s always a good idea to make sure you servers are up to date with the latest patches and updates.

 The following command will obtain and install the package updates and then install the required packages to install what is called a LAMP stack.
 A LAMP stack consists of the required applications to run a web server, these are: